YeoLab/merge_peaks/README.md

 minor changes from the reference, but will otherwise give similar outputs.
 Included is a script ```run_perlbrew_perl5.10.1.sh``` which will attempt to install perl 5.10.1, which will give you deterministic results.
+- Custombed files are staged for deprecation, we don't usually use this.